Ubiqelife-Lin/thin_astra/README.md

 - By deafault the device (fw 1.05) does not provide hardware sync.
 - But hardware sync is good.
 We really want it.
 - Guys at ORBBEC provided an updated firmware here (https://www.dropbox.com/sh/8av03t5o5co3np7/AACkfn4JYIIh6UsONpfkwFiba?dl=0), please read all the discussion here (https://3dclub.orbbec3d.com/t/rgb-d-sync-project/265)
--HARDWARE SYNC DEPENDS ON THIS!!!!
+- HARDWARE SYNC DEPENDS ON THIS!!!!

 ##How to compile